TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Torrent File

-A file containing metadata and integrity information about the files and folders associated with the torrent, along with a list of the network locations for its [trackers](#tracker).
-Torrent files typically bear the extension `.torrent`.
+A file that contains metadata and integrity information about the files and folders associated with a torrent, as well as a list of network locations for its [trackers](#tracker).
+Torrent files usually have the extension `.torrent`.

 ### Tracker